 Of course, it’s obvious that this is not a laptop meant for the average Joe, it’s meant for those who need a tough business laptop in the most difficult conditions, like in the Arctics, in mines, on constructions sites or Oil rigs.
 And those in fact will not mind paying $3000 or more for the Panasonic ToughBook C2, as they get an awesome product with 3 year warranty and Panasonic’s unbeatable customer support.
 See Panasonic’s website for more details on this unit.

-Like I already said, these days you don’t get as many laptops in this class as you used to, especially in the affordable sub 500 dollars price category.
-Producers migrated most of the cheap entries towards the smaller 11.6 inch class, while the premium entries got slightly bigger 12.5 inch screens, but do pack solid performances and sleek looks, alongside quite hefty price tags.
+Like I already said, these days you don’t get as many laptops in this class as you used to, especially in the affordable sub 800 dollars price category.
+Most manufacturers migrated their cheap entries towards the smaller 11.6 inch class, while the premium 12 inchers got slightly bigger 12.5 inch screens, but do pack solid performances and sleek looks, alongside quite hefty price tags.
 And I believe that we’ll be seeing even less 12 inch mini laptops in the future.

-As for this post, is going to be constantly updated in time, so be sure to check it out periodically for changes.
-Also, feel free to add your comments, remarks and questions below and I’ll be here to reply.
+As for this post, I’m going to be constantly update it each couple of weeks, so be sure to check it out periodically for changes.
+Also, feel free to add your comments, remarks and questions below and I’ll be around to reply.